 One pushbutton sign shall be supplied with each accessible pedestrian signal.
-At intersections where the mainline pedestrian phase is on recall, an alternative CM-R73C.03 (9 in. x 15 in.) black and white pushbutton sign will be installed at each pushbutton location with the following text: "Push Button for Audible Signal to Cross "Street Name".
+At intersections where the major street pedestrian phase is on recall, the signs to cross the major street shall be per SCD 4230.
+The signs to cross the side street shall be the alternative CM-R73C.03 (9 in. x 15 in.) black and white pushbutton sign with the following text: "Push Button for Audible Signal to Cross (Street Name)."
+At intersections which are fully actuated, all pushbutton signs shall be per SCD 4230.